 In 2015, Denmark contributed 0.85% of its gross national income (GNI) to foreign aid, meeting the UN target of 0.7% of GNI.

-In 2015, the Danish tax system was characterized by higher revenues from taxes on personal income and a lower proportion of revenues from taxes on corporate income and gains and property taxes than in OECD generally.
+In 2015, the Danish tax system was characterized by substantially higher revenues from taxes on personal income and a lower proportion of revenues from taxes on corporate income and gains and property taxes than in OECD generally.

-In 2015, the union density in Denmark was 68%.
+In 2015, union density in Denmark was 68%.

-In April 2016, Greenland legalized same-sex marriage.
+In April 2016, Greenland legalised same-sex marriage.

 In 2016, the Danish men's national handball team won a gold medal.